jeff-hykin/iilvd_interface/README.md

 video_object.data    # all of the metadata as a dict() video_object.path    # path to .mp4 file IF the video is downloaded

-# Video database retrival (from data_format.yaml)
+# Video database retrival (directly from data_format.yaml)
-video_object["basic_info", "duration"] # makes a network request for only the duration video_object["related_videos", 0] # makes a requst for only the related
+video_object["basic_info", "duration"] # makes a network request for only the duration video_object["related_videos", 0] # makes a requst for only related videos (returns a list of id's)
 ```
 <br><br><br>
-### Efficient Data Access
+### Advanced Data Access

-The database uses MongoDB on the backend, so you can use the [MongoDB find-queries](https://docs.mongodb.com/manual/reference/operator/query/) directly as follows:
+The database uses MongoDB on the backend.
+If you want to make your own efficient custom queries you can use the [MongoDB find-queries](https://docs.mongodb.com/manual/reference/operator/query/) directly as follows:
 ```
 # get a list of id's to all the videos shorter than 5 minutes
 video_ids = DB.find({ "basic_info.duration": { "$lt" : 5 * 60 } })